-Many people just have one lipoma whereas there are others who may have 10 to 20 or more.
+Most people just have one lipoma though there are many others who may have 10 to 30 or more.
 Some individuals even continue to develop new ones over time.
 There can be a familial predisposition.

-Treatment consists of their direct surgical excision though, in rare situations, liposuction may be considered.
-The length of the incision used is usually proportionate to the size of the lipoma so that a small lipoma can be removed with a relatively short incision.
+Treatment consists of direct surgical excision with the length of the incision ideally kept somewhat proportionate to the size of the lipoma.
+Thus, a small lipoma can be removed with a relatively short incision.
+Though liposuction has been described as another method of their removal in order to keep the incision length very short, this approach is rarely if ever used and for several reasons.

-The type of anesthesia used for surgery would depend on several factors including the number of lipomas, their size, specific nature and location(s) as well as patient preference.
+The type of anesthesia used for surgery would depend on several factors including the number of lipomas, their size, how deeply they are situated, location(s) as well as patient preference.
 This could include local anesthesia, sedation or even general anesthesia.
+Which approach is used would be determined at the time of the consultation.

 Contact Our Office